Implementing Laws At-a-Glance

 2. Under the implementing law, which organizations must establish internal reporting channels?

-The following organizations must establish internal reporting channels when the Law enters into force:
+The following organizations must establish internal reporting:

 The following organizations must establish internal reporting channels by January 1, 2025: